Queen Elizabeth II

 Princess Anne was married to Captain Mark Phillips, who is a gold medal winning equestrian who represented the United Kingdom in the worlds to receive titles, and then at the 1972 Olympics where he won his gold.
 English Olympic gold-medal-winning horseman for Great Britain and former husband of Anne, Princess Royal, with whom he has two children.

-Continuing into the third generation of British equestrian royalty, the daughter of Princess Anne and Captain Phillps, Ms. Zara Phillips is a very accomplished rider.
+Continuing into the third generation of British equestrian royalty, the daughter of Princess Anne and Captain Phillps, Mrs. Zara Tindall is a very accomplished rider.
 Sponsored by private corporations to fund her equestrian career, she has won gold at the European Eventing Championships and both gold and silver at the Worlds.
 Injury to her mount prevented her participation in the 2008 Olympics in Hong Kong, but she proved her mettle at the London games in 2012 where her team won Silver.
-The winners were presented their medals by Ms. Phillips mother, Princess Anne.
+The winners were presented their medals by Mrs Tindall’s mother, Princess Anne.